 The Palm Beach Atlantic University Hispanic Heritage Festival is a celebration of the Iberian-American cultural heritage through a display of art music and poetry from various countries.
 It has been envisioned and organized by Estibaliz Gastesi and Márcio Bezerra, 11 years ago, as a way to commemorate their 10th year living and performing in Palm Beach County.
 Past performers include Duo Gastesi-Bezerra, Alfonso Lopez, Michelle Tabor, Caio Pagano, Delray String Quartet, Roberto Capochi, Lindsay Garritson, Leonardo and Ana Lucia Altino, Sonia Santiago, Justin Rubin, Shtrykov-Tanaka Duo, Duo Brasiliana, Jureit Musicales, Jonathan Borja, and Zaray Rodriguez.

-PBA is pleased to announce its 12th annual Hispanic Heritage Festival to be held on September 25-27, 2020 at the School of Music and Fine Arts on the campus of Palm Beach Atlantic University in West Palm Beach, FL
+PBA is pleased to announce its 12th annual Hispanic Heritage Festival will be held on Fall 2021 at the School of Music and Fine Arts on the campus of Palm Beach Atlantic University in West Palm Beach, FL

 This year, the festival will have a conference format to include papers, poster presentations, lecture-recitals, and performances, all relating to the subject of concert music written by composers of Latin America and the Iberian Peninsula.
 The festival will feature concerts of new and historic music, including music influenced by Latin idioms written by non-Latin composers.